PawelWozniak/lightweight-xlsx-util/README.md

 // Defaults to true, so not required b.setUseSharedStrings(true);

-// This option createss the default set of "table" styles
+// This option creates the default set of "table" styles
 // Can be used to use a default styling for all sheets, (will take a small performance hit)
 // Defaults to false
 b.setIncludeDefaultStyles(true);